+• Prize Distributions

+These provide more formal occasions for student academic and non-academic achievements to be celebrated, such as those for progress, kindness and community spirit.

+Assemblies

+These occasions provide opportunities to promote and celebrate positive behaviour and achievement in a wide range of College activities.

+• Posts of Responsibility

+Students in posts of responsibility such as Peer Supporters, Subject Ambassadors, Form Leaders and the Head Girls Team make an important contribution to the promotion of positive behaviour, particularly in their capacity as role models for other students.

+• Student Council

-- Prize Distributions - These provide more formal occasions for student academic and non-academic achievements to be celebrated, such as those for hard work and commitment to study. - Assemblies - These occasions provide opportunities to promote and celebrate positive behaviour and achievement in a wide range of College activities. - Posts of Responsibility - Students in posts of responsibility make an important contribution to the promotion of positive behaviour, particularly in their capacity as role models for other students. - Student Council - Elected representatives from all form classes make up the Student Council, which meets on a regular basis to contribute to whole school decision making and school improvement.
+Elected representatives from all form classes make up the Student Council, which meets on a regular basis to contribute to whole school decision making and school improvement.
 Student Voice Consultation Groups are also run throughout the school year to aid school improvement.